kevinboone/vlc-server/radio_support/README.md

 Making each station its own album is particularly useful for players like `nc-vlc-client`, which can only play content by album.
 In the source bundle there is a sample station list `stations.tsv`, and a Perl script `vlc-server-add-station-list.pl` that reads that list into the database.
+There's also a shell scrip `vlc-server-add-station-list.sh` that reads a station list file and outputs an SQL file that can be fed into, for example, `sqlite3`.
+This script is included for emedded systems that don't have Perl.

-It's entirely possible, however that the stations in `stations.tsv` are no longer broadcasting, or have changed their URLs -- that's the general problem with Internet radio.
+However the stations are added, it's entirely possible, however that the stations in `stations.tsv` are no longer broadcasting, or have changed their URLs -- that's the general problem with Internet radio. `stations.tsv` is included as an example of how to structure a station list -- there's no guarantee that any of the stations are actually working.

 It's possible to use large albums of stations with `nc-vlc-client`, but it's ugly -- select the album from the console interface, which will start playing the first station URL in the album.
 Then change to the Playlist tab, and select the specific station required.

 ### Automatically adding large numbers of stations